sud1010/Electric_Vehicle_Sales_Drop/README.md

 ### Launch Date Assumption
 The idea behind this analysis is to check if there is a relationship between the launch date and the sales growth experienced in the first two to three weeks.

-Zoom Electric used to launch its product usually in the first half of the year, Sprint is the only scooter that was launched in the second half of the year( in the month of October).
+Zoom Electric usually launches its product in the first half of the year, Sprint is the only scooter that was launched in the second half of the year( in the month of October).
 By comparing the growth percentage of the Sprint Scooter, with the growth rate of the Sprint Limited Edition launched on a different production start date, we can validate this assumption about the impact of the launch date.

+**First** let's study the tables:
+'''
+''' Use Sprints
+''' select * from dbo.sales